sebastianzolg/BotBuilder-Samples/generators/dotnet-templates/Microsoft.BotFramework.CSharp.CoreBot/content/PREREQUISITES.md

         "Luis-Booking-Region": ""
     }
 ```
+To find these settings, click the `Manage` button.

 - The `Application ID` can be found in `Application Information` page.
 - The `Authoring Key` can be found in `Keys and Endpoints` page.